zer0sh0t/zer0sh0t.github.io/_experience/ss.md

     Video 3: Shows COBRA performing loco-manipulation
 </div>

-Additionally, I designed novel RL-guided locomotion patterns tailored for seamless object manipulation, leveraging COBRA’s unique body design to enhance dexterity and precision.
+Additionally, I developed a controller for loco-manipulation tasks within the Webots simulator.
 Loco-manipulation involves the robot performing locomotion to manipulate objects in its environment, a complex challenge as it requires solving both locomotion and manipulation simultaneously.
-With the proposed controller, COBRA achieved an impressive success rate of 94.3% in loco-manipulation tasks.
+With the proposed controller, COBRA achieved an impressive success rate of 94.3% in loco-manipulation tasks, leveraging its unique body design to enhance dexterity and precision.

 <div class="row mt-3">
     {% include video.liquid path="assets/video/loco_ex4.mp4" class="img-fluid rounded z-depth-1" controls=true autoplay=false %}